pvgenuchten/training-gitops-sdi/docs/2-interact-with-data-repositories.md

 ## Setup environment

-The tool we will use is based on python.
+The tool we will use is based on Python.
 It has some specific dependencies which are best installed via [Conda](https://conda.io).
-Conda creates a virtual python environment, so any activity will not interfere with the base python environment of your machine.
-Notice that the [next paragraph](#pythongdal-via-docker) describes an alternative approach without installing python locally.
+Conda creates a virtual Python environment, so any activity will not interfere with the base Python environment of your machine.
+Notice that the [next paragraph](#pythongdal-via-docker) describes an alternative approach without installing Python locally.

-If you don't have Conda, we suggest to install [mamba](https://mamba.readthedocs.io/en/latest/), or alternatively run the scripts from a python docker container.
-Each of the exercises below indicates an option to run the python script directly, or from a container.
+If you don't have Conda, we suggest to install [mamba](https://mamba.readthedocs.io/en/latest/), or alternatively run the scripts from a Python Docker container.
+Each of the exercises below indicates an option to run the Python script directly, or from a container.

-Now start a commandline or powershell with mamba or docker enabled (or add mamba to your PATH).
+Now start a commandline or powershell with mamba or Docker enabled (or add mamba to your PATH).
 On windows look for the `Mamba prompt` in start menu.
 First we will navigate to the folder in which we unzipped the sample data repository.
 Make sure you are not in the `data` directory but one above.

 ```bash